grinsteindavid/ai-agent-code-analyzer/README.md

 ## Project Timeline

 - Started: March 2, 2025
+- Last Updated: March 6, 2025
 - Status: Ongoing

 ## Overview

 The Autonomous Code Analyzer is an AI-powered CLI tool that uses OpenAI's GPT models to analyze codebases, search for specific patterns, and perform operations on files.
-The system follows an agent-based architecture where the AI creates a plan, executes a series of tools according to that plan, and then summarizes the findings.
+The system follows an agent-based architecture where the AI creates a plan, executes a series of tools according to that plan, and then summarizes the findings with detailed action summaries for each executed step.

 ## Features

 - **Natural Language Understanding**: Ask questions about your codebase in plain English
 - **Intelligent Codebase Analysis**: Get insights about your code structure, patterns, and organization
 - **Web Research Integration**: Search the web directly from your terminal with DuckDuckGo Lite
-  - Customizable search parameters including domain-specific queries
+  - Customizable search parameters including number of results
   - Structured results with titles, URLs, and descriptions
 - **File Operations**: Find files, read content, and create new files - all through conversational commands
 - **Pattern Search**: Use grep-like functionality through simple queries
 - **Execution Planning**: Advanced AI planning capabilities to break down complex requests into manageable steps
+- **Action Summaries**: Get concise summaries of each executed step for better understanding
+- **Colored Output**: Color-coded information display for better readability
 - **Extensible Architecture**: Easy to add new tools and AI providers to enhance functionality
 - **Markdown-Formatted Results**: Clean and readable output for improved developer experience